Web Privacy Statement

 Your information is covered by the Data Protection Act.
 This gives you the legal right to put right any information about you which we get wrong.
 The Act also means we must not give out details about your claim except when required to sort out your claim.

 However, the law also says that:

-- we may share information that is given to us with other organisations that inspect or handle public funds, to prevent and detect fraud.
+- we may share information with other organisations that inspect or handle public funds to prevent and detect fraud.
 Examples are the Department for Work and Pensions, HM Revenue and Customs and the Cabinet Office.